 In my older work, one can see that I have an affinity towards pattern and texture and am interested in the mark-making connected to it.
 I was exploring quilting patterns, using found materials and a variety of papers to create the textured backgrounds of my paintings upon which I created landscapes based on photos I have taken.
 The quilting approach signified my interest in "women's work" as well as makes reference to my rural childhood where every room had a quilt and the notion of reusing materials: wasting not, wanting not--was prevalent.

-I have recently taken a break from the paintings on quilt-like surfaces and begun to draw again.
-The landscapes however are still devoid of humans and reflect on themes within nature; dormancy, regrowth and conservation.
-There are more varied tree lines and include more man-made aspects such as telephone poles, fence-lines and roads to reflect how society is infringing upon the environment.
+Although I am not painting, the drawings of these landscapes are still lacking much evidence of human/nature interaction and reflect on themes within nature; dormancy, regrowth and conservation.
+More recent work shows varied tree lines and include some man-made aspects such as telephone poles, fence-lines and roads to reflect how society is infringing upon the environment.

-I liked pairing the notion of tree/nature content, with that of the wooden textures found in the lath.
-The history of the lath, once functioning as walls, as shelter, parallels the protective function of the quilts.
-The immediacy of drawing on plaster/drywall mud, with graphite or chalks led to more experiments with acrylic media with the aim of creating a less porous, less delicate surface.
+I like pairing the subject matter of nature with that of the wooden textures found in the lath.
+The history of the lath, once functioning as walls--as shelter--parallels the protective function of the quilts.
+The immediacy of drawing on plaster/drywall mud with graphite has led to more experiments with acrylic media, aiming to create a less delicate surface.